openthread/ot-docs/site/en/guides/border-router/form-network.md

 1. Press the **Enter** key to bring up the `>` OpenThread CLI prompt.

-## Step 3: Join the second node to the Thread network
+## Step 4: Join the second node to the Thread network

-Using the OpenThread CLI for your second Thread node, join the node to the Thread network created by OTBR Docker.
+Using the OpenThread CLI for your second Thread node, join the node to the Thread network created by OTBR.

-1. Update the Thread network credentials for the node, using the minimum required values from OTBR Docker:
+1. Update the Thread network credentials for the node, using the minimum required values from OTBR:
     ```
     > dataset networkkey f366cec7a446bab978d90d27abe38f23
     Done